Home

 TOP OF PAGE

-ARTICLE IV—UNION SECURITY
+ARTICLE 4—UNION SECURITY

 4.0 After sixty (60) days from their date of hire, all employees shall be required as a condition of their employment to acquire and thereafter maintain membership in the Union; provided, that this obligation shall not apply (1) to any employee to whom membership has been denied or whose membership has been terminated by the Union for reasons other than his failure to make tender of, or his failure to make payment of, initiation fees, periodic dues and reinstatement of fees, uniformly required of members as a condition of acquiring and maintaining membership; (2) to any employee to whom membership in the Union is not available upon the same terms and conditions generally applicable to other members.

-4.1 The Union shall promptly supply to the Company’s Director of Labor Relations proof of any dues delinquency seven (7) days before cancellation of membership to any member of the Union and, if the Union shall thereafter request the discharge of any employee under the provisions of Section 4.0 above, the Union hereby agrees to indemnify and hold the Company harmless for any erroneous or 4 unlawful discharge caused under this Article.
+4.1 The Union shall promptly supply to the Company’s Director of Labor Relations proof of any dues delinquency seven (7) days before cancellation of membership to any member of the Union and, if the Union shall thereafter request the discharge of any employee under the provisions of Section 4.0 above, the Union hereby agrees to indemnify and hold the Company harmless for any erroneous or unlawful discharge caused under this Article.

 TOP OF PAGE

-ARTICLE V—CHECKOFF
+ARTICLE 5—CHECKOFF

 5.0 Upon receipt of a signed authorization of an employee, the Company shall deduct from the employee’s paychecks the initiation fee, dues and reinstatement fee payable by him to the Union during the period provided for in said authorization, so long as he is employed in the unit.

-5.1 (a) Deduction shall be made on account of initiation fees or reinstatement from the first paycheck of the employee after receipt of the authorization from which it is practicable to make such deductions provided that no deduction for initiation or reinstatement fee in excess of twenty ($20.00) dollars shall be made from any one paycheck.
+(a) Deduction shall be made on account of initiation fees or reinstatement from the first paycheck of the employee after receipt of the authorization from which it is practicable to make such deductions provided that no deduction for initiation or reinstatement fee in excess of twenty ($20.00) dollars shall be made from any one paycheck.

 (b) Deductions shall be made weekly on account of Union dues.